gfxdisp/asap/readme.md

 The active sampling package includes:

-* two versions of the algorithm: (i) ASAP - an accurate version with full posterior update; (ii) ASAP-approx. - version with an online posterior update for reduced computation cost;
+* Two versions of the algorithm: (i) ASAP - an accurate version with full posterior update; (ii) ASAP-approx. - version with an online posterior update for reduced computation cost;
 * ASAP and ASAP-approx. both in python and matlab;
 * ASAP and ASAP-approx. with support for batch and sequential modes
 * Pytorch-GPU implementation of ASAP for large scale experiments;
-* matlab implementation of 9 commonly used sampling strategies.
+* Matlab implementation of 9 commonly used sampling strategies.

-** Usage
+## Usage

 ASAP and ASAP-approx return either a pair or a batch of pairs with the highest expected information gain.
 By default batch mode is used.